hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 Note: The DNS configuration only contains A records and only IPv4 addressing is used.

-The example network that is used in this document is shown in the following
+### Example Network

-figure:
+In order to describe and show an complete DNS and Ansible configuration, an example network is used in this document.
+It is shown in the following figure:

 ```
                     ________